godotengine/godot-docs/tutorials/making_plugins.rst

 This is a simple ``ini`` file with metadata about your plugin.
 You need to set up the name and description so users can understand what it does.
 Add your own name so you can be properly credited.
-A version number so users can see if they have an outdated version (if you are unsure on how to make the version number, check `SemVer <http://semver.org/>`_).
+A version number is useful so users can see if they have an outdated version (if you are unsure on how to make the version number, check `SemVer <http://semver.org/>`_).
 And finally a main script file to load when your plugin is active.